elpekenin/logging.h

 Returns:

-Whether message could be emited.
+Whether message could be emitted.

 log_level_t get_level_for(feature_t feature)